Invariants of Tutte Partitions and a $q$-Analogue: A return to the matroid case

 Conversely, suppose that $M$ contains two bases, $b_1,b_2\in\mathcal{B}$.
 By the basis-exchange property of matroids, there exist $b_3\in\mathcal{B}$ and atoms $e_1\in b_1-b_2$ and $e_2\in b_2-b_1$ such that $b_3=(b_1-e_1)\cup e_2$.
 This clearly implies that $[b_1-e_1,b_1\cup e_2]$ is a prime diamond. \end{proof}

 Recalling Definition~\ref{def:Tutte_partition}, we get the following corollary.

 \begin{corollary} Every Crapo-Tutte partition is a Tutte partition. \end{corollary} \begin{proof} Let $\mP$ be a Crapo-Tutte partition of $\mL$ with respect to some ordering of $\mB$.
-Since $b^-\subseteq b$ and $b\subseteq b^+$ for any $b\in\mathcal{B}$, we have that $r(b^-)=h(b^-)$ and $r(b^+)=r(M)$.
+Since $b^-\subseteq b$ and $b\subseteq b^+$ for any $b\in\mathcal{B}$, we have that $r(b^-)=\h(b^-)$ and $r(b^+)=r(M)$.
 Furthermore, by Lemma~\ref{lem:one_base_prime_free} we have that $[b^-,b^+]$ is prime-free.
 Therefore, $\mP=\{[b^-,b^+]: b \in \mB\}$ is a Tutte partition. \end{proof}

 An obvious question now arises, namely, whether or not every Tutte partition of a matroid is also a Crapo-Tutte partition.
 In fact, it is not the case that any Tutte partitions of a matroid can be represented as a disjoint union of intervals of the form $[b^-,b^+]$, $b\in\mathcal{B}$ for some total ordering of bases.
-The following example shows this. \begin{example} Let $M=U_{3,6}$.
+The following example shows this. \begin{example} Let $M=\mathcal{U}_{3,6}$ (the uniform matroid of rank three on six elements).
 For brevity, we write $123$ to denote the set $\{1,2,3\}$ etc. Consider the following Tutte partition $\mP$ of $M$, the elements of which are listed below.

+(Note that for each $[a,b]\in\mathcal{P}$, we have that $a$ is independent, and $b$ is spanning, and that $\mathcal{P}$ is indeed a partition, thus satisfying the properties of a Tutte partition).

 Suppose that $\mathcal{P}$ is a Crapo-Tutte partition and let $\leq_\beta$ denote its total order on the bases of $M$, as described in Definition~\ref{def:crapo_partition}.
 Consider the intervals $[4,145], [5,156]$, and $[6,146]$.
 By Property 2 of Definition~\ref{def:crapo_partition}, we have that $145$ is the $\beta\textup{-max basis of }[4,\one]$, $156$ is the $\beta\textup{-max basis of }[5,\one]$, and $146$ is the $\beta\textup{-max basis of }[6,\one]$.
 Since we also have that $146\in[4,\one]$, $145\in[5,\one]$, and $156\in[5,\one]$, we respectively have that $146\leq_\beta145$, $145\leq_\beta156$, and $156\leq_\beta146$.
 This clearly yields a contradiction, which means that $\mathcal{P}$ cannot be a Crapo-Tutte partition. \end{example}